How to grow gypsophila

 Gypsophila species come in various heights and spreads.
 This is an important factor to consider to ensure that the plant fits well into your garden space.
 Some varieties stay compact, reaching heights of only a few inches, while others can grow up to three feet tall.
 Be sure to take note of the space available and how the gypsophila variety will complement the other plants in your garden.

-See also How to pronounce ailsa
+See also How to make crusty rolls

 In addition to height, consider the spread of the gypsophila plant.
 This refers to how far the branches will spread out.
 Some varieties have a more upright and narrow growth habit, while others have a more sprawling and spreading habit.
 Consider the overall shape and look you want to achieve in your garden when making your selection.